pminasandra/tracktorlive/tutorials/08-video-registration/README.md

 ![](termite_video.gif)

-To truly focus on the behaviour of each individual, we would like to program a birds-eye pseudo-camera to follow each individual around as it moves, and store this birds-eye cropped video feed.
+To truly focus on the behaviour of each individual, we would like to program a top-down chase pseudocamera to follow each individual around as it moves, and store this birds-eye cropped video feed.
+Furthermore, the pseudocamera should be rotated so that the focal animal always appears to move 'upwards'.

 ## Method